Close Menu

 Understanding which features trigger that response helps sellers, agents, and investors see why certain homes struggle to gain traction.
 In today’s market, buyers aren’t just asking what a home costs.
 They’re asking what it will demand of them — and they’re walking away when the answer feels like too much.

-See also How Long Does Paint Really Last?
+See also How Much Does a Three-Season Sunroom Addition Really Cost?

 Related posts: